 Exploring Cork is an enjoyable, multi-day pursuit.
 Ring the Shandon Bells in the 300-year-old tower of St. Anne's Church, and marvel at the French Gothic spires of St. Finbarre's Cathedral.
 You will discover unique shopping and dining options, including the English Market, with its stalls selling foods from all over the world, and numerous pedestrian walkways and sidewalks flanked by smart boutiques and major department stores.
 At every corner you'll come across another panoramic view, another interesting architectural feature and some of the best art galleries, theatres and museums in Ireland.

 If cultural overload sets in, there are numerous picturesque fishing villages within easy reach that offer a welcome break to the bustle of the city.
 Think fishing on the Rivers Lee and Blackwater, sailing in one of the picturesque harbours or have a drop of real Irish brew - there are bars, breweries and a distillery to choose from.

 Cork is renowned for its culinary flair and vibrant cultural scene.
 The city was the European Capital of Culture in 2005 and listed by the Lonely Planet Guide among the top ten cites for ‘Best in Travel in 2010’.
 A strong festival programme attracts the best of film, jazz, folk, literary and musical talent year round.
 You certainly won’t be short of things to do!
 Source: discoverireland.ie

-Plan your visit to Cork by visiting Discover Ireland or by reading all about Cork in the Lonely Planet guide.
+Plan your visit to Cork by visiting Discover Ireland, the Ireland's Ancient East website or by reading all about Cork in the Lonely Planet guide.
 Once you arrive, the tourist office on Grand Parade can answer any questions you have. Áras Fáilte, Grand Parade, Cork City.
 Tel: +353 (0) 21 4255100